 10 ways to safely entertain your children at home

-COVID-19, the disease caused by the coronavirus SARS-CoV-2, is having a massive effect on daily life for many people, with events cancelled, schools closed and people asked to work from home.
+COVID-19 continues to have a massive effect on daily life, with events cancelled, schools closed and people asked to work from home.

 Obviously these are minor inconveniences given that people are also sick and dying, but they still pose problems, particularly for those facing the prospect of entertaining bored children at home for an extended period.